-When reaching out to managers at area stores, start by providing an explanation of Park Day, letting them know that it is an event to clean up and maintain local parks and historic sites.
+When contacting area store managers, start by explaining Park Day, telling them that it is an event to clean up and maintain local parks and historic sites.
 Focus on the benefit that local parks provide to the community and remind them that the volunteers are generally citizens from the surrounding area.
 With that in mind, consider offering to provide free advertising for their store, perhaps in your press release or on posters at the event.
 Share some information about the projects that you plan to offer-- and ask if they would be willing to donate materials, water, coffee, or food to help your organization bring those plans to fruition.